Cordyline congesta

 Leaves long and thin to lanceolate.
 Up to 65 cm long by 4 cm, with stiff marginal teeth near the base of leaf; leaf stem up to 15 cm long.
 Small white to mauve flowers form on panicles.
 Flowering occurs from September to October.
 Fruit an orange-red berry, 10–15 mm in diameter, ripening from December to March.
 This species propagates easily from seeds, suckers or stem cuttings.

-Similar to Cordyline stricta and C. rubra; however, C. congesta has jagged, fringed or scolloped leaf margins, particularly near the leaf base.
+Similar to Cordyline stricta and C. rubra; however, C. congesta has jagged, fringed or scalloped leaf margins, particularly near the leaf base.